lemol/remix/packages/fetch-router-extra/README.md

 ## Features

-- **Type-safe middleware data**: Automatically extract and type middleware data in route handlers
+- **Type-safe middleware data**: Automatically extract and type middleware data in actions
 - **Middleware composition**: Combine middleware with proper type inference using `use`

 ## Installation